 How We Are Judged by Our Appearance

-Facial appearance translates to judgments of character
+Facial appearance can translate to judgments of character.

 In one study, led by the political scientist Shawn W. Rosenberg of the University of California, Irvine, 140 volunteers were told that they were participating in a study of voting in which they would scrutinize candidates for Congress in three nearby districts.
 For each of the three races, the volunteers were shown two fliers presenting information about the candidates, including their party affiliations and their stances on several issues.
 Each flier also included a photo of the candidate.